Frustration swirls in House GOP over McCarthy Speakership opposition

 A lack of a consensus alternative is a major selling point for McCarthy advocates.
 A report that some Democrats floated outgoing moderate Rep. Fred Upton (R-Mich.) as a possible Speaker prompted a rebuke from former President Trump – who backed McCarthy for Speaker before the election.
 Upton voted to impeach Trump after the Jan.
 6, 2021, Capitol attack.

-On Fox News on Monday, McCarthy said that Republicans – namely Senate Minority Leader Mitch McConnell (R-Ky.), a figure frequently criticized by hardliners – should “wait till we’re in charge” of the House in the next Congress to pass an omnibus spending bill.
+On Fox News on Monday, McCarthy said that Republicans — namely Senate Minority Leader Mitch McConnell (Ky.), a figure frequently criticized by hard-liners — should “wait till we’re in charge” of the House in the next Congress to pass an omnibus spending bill.

 And he took a victory lap following the release of final National Defense Authorization Act text on Tuesday that eliminated the COVID-19 vaccine mandate for service members.